 The undergraduate program in economics teaches students to think critically and become creative problems solvers.
 With some 800 students choosing to major in economics each year, it is the largest single major at USC Dornsife.
 After graduation, these students continue on to MBA programs, law school, and medical school.
 They pursue careers in business, finance and the public sector.
 And some enroll in economics master or doctoral programs becoming research economists at various institutions.

-The learning objectives for Economics majors include:
+The learning objectives for economics majors include:

-Acquire basic knowledge in statistical methods for analyzing economic data, specifically the application of probability theory, random variables and probability distributions, sampling, estimation, statistical inference.
+Basic knowledge in statistical methods for analyzing economic data, specifically the application of probability theory, random variables and probability distributions, sampling, estimation, statistical inference.

-Utilize Econometric methods to estimate economic relationships using regression analysis, test hypotheses involving economic behavior, and forecast economic variables.
+Ability to use econometric methods to estimate economic relationships using regression analysis, test hypotheses involving economic behavior, and forecast economic variables.

-You may also be interested in the Progressive Master's degree in Economics
+You may also be interested in the Progressive Master's Degree in Economics.

-- University of Southern California,
+- University of Southern California

-- Department of Economics,
+- Department of Economics